Back to States List

 Illinois

-• The Illinois State Board of Investment (ISBI) manages assets for Illinois SERS and discloses its specific proxy voting records on this website.
+• The ISBI discloses its specific proxy voting records on this website.

-• The IMRF board represents participating municipal employees and consists of 8 members: 4 Executive Trustees elected by participating units of government, 3 Employee Trustees elected by participating IMRF members, 1 Annuitant Trustee elected by IMRF annuitants.
+• The IMRF board represents participating municipal employees and consists of 8 members: 4 Executive Trustees elected by participating units of government; 3 Employee Trustees elected by participating IMRF members; 1 Annuitant Trustee elected by IMRF annuitants.

 By Asset Manager